audreyshub/my-first-jekyll-site/index.md

     type: portfolioblock
     layout_style: mosaic
     title: Recent Work
-    subtitle: These are the projects I've built with ❤️ and code.
+    subtitle: These are some of the projects I've built with ❤️ and code.
     num_projects_displayed: 6
     view_all_text: View All
     view_all_url: portfolio/index.html